This ZGRO review covers its holding, fees, returns, pros and cons, how to purchase BMO ETFs in Canada, and how it compares to VGRO.

 Investing in ZGRO has its pros and cons

-- Easy to buy and hold without about manual rebalancing
+- Easy to buy and hold without manual rebalancing

 - Competitively low management fee compared to traditional mutual funds